w3c-fedid/FedCM/delegation_oriented_api.md

 blindness](glossary.md#identity-provider-blindness) by having the IDP delegate the generation of identity assertion to the browser.

-Below is one variation the combines the IDP blindness mechanisms designed in [Mozilla’s Personas proposal](https://en.wikipedia.org/wiki/Mozilla_Persona) with the [RP blindness](glossary.md#relying-party-blindness), recovery processes and the user-behavior backwards compatibility.
+Below is one variation that combines the IDP blindness mechanisms designed in [Mozilla’s Personas proposal](https://en.wikipedia.org/wiki/Mozilla_Persona) with the [RP blindness](glossary.md#relying-party-blindness), recovery processes and the user-behavior backwards compatibility.
 This approach maximizes the